 There is an elevator for the disabled visitors via the entry at the GVB Office (ring the bell)

 Visiting the Netherlands

-Apart from the Amsterdam office, there is the National Board of Holland Tourism, which may be useful if you plan to visit any of many tourist attractions beyond Amsterdam, other old cities, museums in Haarlem, The Hague and Rotterdam, Dutch castles or the tulip gardens.
+Apart from the Amsterdam office, there is also the National Board of Holland Tourism, which may be useful if you plan to visit any of the many tourist attractions out of Amsterdam, other old cities, museums in Haarlem, The Hague and Rotterdam, Dutch castles or the tulip gardens.